-- a) Each SDCU shall support the addition of the following types of inputs and outputs: - (1) Digital Inputs for status/alarm contacts - (2) Counter Inputs for summing pulses from meters - (3) Thermistor Inputs for measuring temperatures in space, ducts and thermowells - (4) Analog inputs for pressure, humidity, flow, and position measurements a) Each SDCU will be able to exchange information on a peer-to-peer basis with other Standalone Digital Control Units during each field bus scan.
+- a) Each SDCU shall support the addition of the following types of inputs and outputs: - (1) Digital Inputs for status/alarm contacts - (2) Counter Inputs for summing pulses from meters - (3) Thermistor Inputs for measuring temperatures in space, ducts and thermowells a) Each SDCU will be able to exchange information on a peer-to-peer basis with other Standalone Digital Control Units during each field bus scan.
 Each SDCU shall be capable of storing and referencing global variables (on the LAN) with or without any workstations online.
 Each SDCU shall be able to have its program viewed and/or enabled/disabled either locally through a portable service tool or through a workstation connected to an NCU.